coezbek/rodo/README.md

 - Bracketed paste support allows to paste from the clipboard without seeing indentation artifacts.
 - Backup before save (stored to `_bak\`)

+## Things not working currently

+Rodo comes with no warranty and is still rough.
+The most notable things missing in the release 0.1.0:

+ - No undo/redo
+ - No autosave
+ - No scrolling
+ - No mouse interaction
+ - No special handling for any markdown except unordered lists, headings and todos.

 ## Installation & First Run

 Install the `rodo` gem locally